-Financial investments within the Euro Long-term Fund include £133m (2019: £124m) of debt securities pledged as collateral in the course of writing treaties with the Company's counterparties.
-The assets used as collateral are AAA, AA, A, BBB Corporate Bonds (2019: AAA, AA, A, BBB Corporate Bonds) having a residual maturity of up to 36 years (2019: 27 years).
+Financial investments within the Euro Long-term Fund include £114m (2020: £133m) of debt securities pledged as collateral in the course of writing treaties with the Company's counterparties.
+The assets used as collateral are AAA, AA, A, BBB Corporate Bonds (2020: AAA, AA, A, BBB Corporate Bonds) having a residual maturity of up to 34 years (2020: 36 years).
 The Company is entitled to receive all of the cash flows from the assets during the period when they are pledged as collateral.
 The Company can decide to substitute an asset which is designated as collateral at any time, provided the relevant terms and conditions of the Security Deed is met.

-Financial investments within the Canadian Long-term Fund include £137m (2019: £149m) of debt securities pledged as collateral in the course of writing treaties with the Company's counterparties.
-The assets used as collateral are AA, A, BBB Corporate Bonds and Government Bonds (2019: AA, A, BBB Corporate Bonds) having a residual maturity of up to 42 years (2019: 43 years).
+There are no financial investments in the Canadian Long-term Fund at year end due to the investments being transferred to L&G Re No. 2 (See Note 7 and 8).
+Financial investments within the Canadian Long-term Fund for 2020 include £137m of debt securities pledged as collateral in the course of writing treaties with the Company's counterparties.
+The assets used as collateral for 2020 is AA, A, BBB Corporate Bonds having a residual maturity of 42 years.
 The Company is entitled to receive all of the cash flows from the assets during the period when they are pledged as collateral and has the economic benefit on assets.
 The Company can decide to substitute an asset which is designated as collateral at any time, provided the relevant terms and conditions of the Security Deed is met.

 Private equity investments are included within equity securities and debt securities.
-A loss of £14m (2019: £3m loss) has been recognised in the Statement of Profit or Loss and Total Comprehensive Income in respect of the movement in fair value of these investments (Note 8(ii)).
+A loss of £7m (2020; £14m loss) has been recognised in the Statement of Profit or Loss and Total Comprehensive Income in respect of the movement in fair value of these investments (Note 8(ii)).